 5.8.
 Size of aseXML Messages

-Participants must ensure that Messages containing B2B aseXML Transactions do not exceed an uncompressed Message size of 1 MB.
+(a) Participants must ensure that the Message size and number of transactions per Message do not exceed the following values for each transaction group: Messages containing B2B aseXML Transactions do not exceed an uncompressed Message size of 1 MB.